 - General Woo Questions

-As you can see, the FAQ documentation is quite extensive in its coverage of WooCommerce.
+As you can see, the FAQ documentation is quite extensive in its coverage of common WooCommerce support questions.
 If you are new to the WooCommerce platform and have a question about it, the FAQ page should be the first resource you should consult.

 We would have liked a search function here so that it’s easier to find the relevant questions.
 Hence, this is definitely a page where you will find ‘Ctrl + F’ to be of great value.